HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data

 \section{Conclusion}

-We present {HEIST}, the first hierarchical foundation model for spatial transcriptomics that jointly models gene regulatory networks and spatial cell-cell interactions within a unified framework.
+We present {HEIST}, a hierarchical graph foundation model for spatial transcriptomics that jointly models gene co-expression and spatial adjacency within a unified framework.
 By integrating biologically motivated hierarchical representation learning with a novel cross-level message passing mechanism, HEIST captures complex dependencies between genes, cells, and tissue-level organization.
-Pretrained on over 22.3 million cells spanning 15 organs, HEIST achieves state-of-the-art performance across multiple downstream tasks and technologies, while offering significant computational efficiency.
+Pretrained on over 22.3M cells spanning 15 organs, HEIST achieves state-of-the-art performance across multiple downstream tasks and generalizes to proteoomics, while offering significant computational efficiency.
 Beyond predictive accuracy, HEIST enables the discovery of spatially-informed cellular subpopulations, providing deeper insights into tissue microenvironments.
-Our results highlight the importance of modeling both molecular and spatial hierarchies to advance the development of general-purpose, transferable models for biological systems.
-While HEIST represents a significant step toward general-purpose, transferable models for biological systems, it does not yet capture temporal tissue dynamics, pointing to promising future directions.
-Nonetheless, by enabling new insights into tissue organization and supporting open science, HEIST has the potential to accelerate discoveries in areas such as cancer research and precision medicine.
-A detailed discussion of limitations and societal impact is provided in Appendix Sections~\ref{sec:limitations} and~\ref{sec:impact}, respectively.
+Our results highlight the importance of modeling both molecular and spatial information to advance the development of general-purpose, transferable models for spatial omics.